DHHS → MeCDC → Environmental and Community Health → Drinking Water → Home

 What's New?

-All Community and Non-transient, Non-community (NTNC) public water systems must develop and submit a comprehensive and accurate inventory of every service line in their distribution system, regardless of whether any lead is present.
+All Community and Non-transient, Non-community (NTNC) public water systems are required to develop and submit a comprehensive and accurate inventory of every service line in their distribution system, regardless of whether any lead is present.
+Initial inventories were due October 16, 2024.

 About the Drinking Water Program